holstegelab/aghub_docs/agh_installing_software.md

 from an image file.
 It is similar to Docker, but is more suitable for HPC.
 It is an alternative method for installing software packages on the AGH.

-- On AGH, we already have pre-built image that contains commonly used software packages.
+- On AGH, we already have a pre-built image that contains commonly used software packages.
   To use this image, you can load the module and then run the image as a command.
 For example, to run the image as a bash shell, you can do:
   ```bash